india-smiles/twitter-seach/README.md

 2. Run tw_search_index_21may_final.py.
 This programme will index all the data in tweet_search.sqlite, using TextBlob to get the dictionary definitions of words.
 The results are put in the database twitter_search_index_4.sqlite.

+3. Run tw_basic_13july_final.py.
+This programme wil ask you to input the search term you want to learn more about, then print out the total number of tweets, a couple of tweets and the details of the most popular tweet.
+The outputs are printed in the console.

 ### The current output of the index is:
 - Tweet: Text, Posted_At, Retweets, URL (_often inaccurate_), Sentiment (Scale from Negative = -100 to Positive = +100; found using Textblob)